 Get the bird to a licensed REHABILITATION FACility

 Take the bird to the Kauai Humane Society if possible.
 If you are unable to bring the bird to KHS, drop the bird off at the nearest aid station (listed below).
-Remember, the aid stations are only available from September 15 to December 15.
-The rest of the year the fire stations are provided with pet carriers so that seabirds can be dropped off year-round.
+Remember, aid stations are only available from September 15 to December 15.
+Fire stations are provided with pet carriers in the off-season so that seabirds can be dropped off year-round.